clnsmth/soso/docs/source/dev/contributing.rst

 7. Re-run the complete test suite to ensure the success of all tests.
 8. Format and analyze your code according to our :ref:`code-format-and-analysis` guidelines.
 9. Ensure the docs build following the :ref:`documentation-contributions` guidelines.
-10. Check that the sdist and wheels build by running ``poetry build`` at the command line.
-11. Commit your work following our :ref:`commit-messages` guidelines.
+10. Commit your work following our :ref:`commit-messages` guidelines.
-12. Submit a GitHub Pull Request to the `development` branch of the upstream repository.
+11. Submit a GitHub Pull Request to the `main` branch of the upstream repository.

 .. _reStructuredText: https://thomas-cokelaer.info/tutorials/sphinx/docstring_python.html
 .. _pytest: https://docs.pytest.org/en/latest/